辛宝Otto

 UIDevice.current.isBatteryMonitoringEnabled = true

-// Get the current battery level
+// Get current battery level

 let batteryLevel = UIDevice.current.batteryLevel